 \section{Empirical Observations: The SVD Paradox}

-Before delving into the theoretical proofs, we present the empirical evidence derived from a rigorous controlled experiment.
-We compare architectures on a high-rank matrix recovery task (Target Dimension N = 512) to isolate structural benefits from data artifacts.
+Before delving into the theoretical proofs, I present the empirical evidence derived from a rigorous controlled experiment.
+I compare architectures on a high-rank matrix recovery task (Target Dimension N = 512) to isolate structural benefits from data artifacts.